Laila-Haddad/heavyTracker/README.md

 warning: the training will take more than an hour.

-the terminal doesnt prompt you to enter the GA hyperparameter. if you wish to try different ones, they can be changed fron genetic_algo.cpp it will be noticable that the model doesnt
+the terminal doesnt prompt you to enter the GA hyperparameter. if you wish to try different ones, they can be changed fron genetic_algo.cpp

 the datasets included are from https://www.sciencedirect.com/science/article/pii/S2352340922003924.